 How to get to Koh Tao in Thailand

 We really want to make your life easier so we have prepared many tips for you to get to Koh Tao easier and safer from many different places in Thailand.
-Click here to check this guide out.
+Click here to read the complete guide.

 In a brief summary, getting to Koh Tao involves flight + ferry, or flight + bus/van + ferry, or bus + ferry.
 Which means that if you’re coming from Bangkok, Chiang Mai, Phuket, Koh Lipe, or Krabi region you should allow a day to travel to Koh Tao.
 The good news is that the island is a popular destination so there are plenty of transportation options you can choose from.
 Check a few options of transportation to Koh Tao here.